In this guide, we will show how to use the File Uploader to build a simple HTML5+JS Image Hosting app.

 Save your changes and enjoy the fully functional simple Image Hosting:

 Most of the image hostings know how to crop images.
 We’ll implement a solution too.
-Effects Tab powers the widget with image-editing capabilities right in a browser.
+Effects Tab powers the file uploader with image-editing capabilities right in a browser.

 Let’s put the Effects Tab